NATIONAL SECURITY PROGRAM. . . to develop the skills to diagnose contemporary and over-the-horizon threats and

 NSC 611: U.S.-CHINA STRATEGIC RELATIONS

-Beginning with the Qing Dynasty and a focus on post 1979 normalization of Sino-U.S. relations, students will better understand contemporary Chinese history and the country’s approach to relations with the United States.
-Additionally, knowledge of China’s military and political organizations will permit students to better understand such structures of power and how the country attempts to manage various international and domestic challenges.
+Beginning with the Qing Dynasty and a focus on post 1979 normalization of Sino-U.S. relations, students will be able to understand contemporary Chinese history and the country’s approach to relations with the United States.
+Additionally, knowledge of China’s military and political organizations will permit students to examine such structures of power and how the country attempts to manage various international and domestic challenges.
 Finally, this course will permit students to analyze the complexity of crafting a national strategy for dealing with an imperialist China.

 NSC 639: Research Methods for Social Sciences